 1. Org. moment:

 Good afternoon, young thinkers.
 I am glad to see your smart and kind faces.
-Please sit down.
+I ask you to sit down.

 What is a natural community?